MLE Multilingual Education

 The Washington State Home Language Survey (a part of Bethel’s enrollment packet) helps identify students who might benefit from EL services.
-The Washington English Language Proficiency Assessment (WELPA) Placement Test is then used to determine eligibility for services.
-Students remain eligible for services until they score an overall level 3 on the English Language Proficiency Assessment (ELPA21) – which is given annually in February/March.
+The English Language Proficiency Assessment (ELPA21) Placement Test is then used to determine eligibility for services.
+Students remain eligible for services until they score proficient on the English Language Proficiency Assessment (ELPA21)– which is given annually in February/March.

 Assistant Director of Special Services/EL